 Each level in the Flywheel hierarchy must be specified during import.
 This means you must either:

-Have a folder for each container (Group, Project, Subject, Session, Acquisitions) OR
+Have a folder for each container (Group, Project, Subject, Session, Acquisitions, and images) OR

 Manually configure the container using an optional flag.
 For example: